omgmog/omgmog.github.com/_posts/2012-10-29-ubuntu-native-on-the-nexus-7.md

 <!-- more -->

 The installation instructions I mentioned earlier are explicitly for installing Ubuntu on your Nexus 7 from an existing Ubuntu 12.10 install on your computer.
-Now, I don't have any Ubuntu installations kicking around, so I can't vouch for how well this process works, but there are plenty of [videos]() [around]() [the internet]().
+Now, I don't have any Ubuntu installations kicking around, so I can't vouch for how well this process works, but there are plenty of videos around the internet already.

 The installer just uses `fastboot` under a GUI, so we can get away with doing this from our Mac OS X terminal if we have the `.img` files required.
 Well, these can be acquired from [this site](http://hwe.ubuntu.com/uds-r/nexus7/), just select the appropriate storage size for your Nexus 7 (8GB or 16GB), and we'll be ready to begin.